 NOTE: Information provided on this page will update only when the Rock Island District is activated for flood response.

-Flood Information for the Rock Island District (FINAL Update: July 17, 2024)
+Flood Information for the Rock Island District (Updated: April 28, 2026)

 Welcome to the U.S. Army Corps of Engineers, Rock Island District's Flood website.
 This site was developed to provide current and historical information regarding flooding in the upper Midwest.